arnavjain312/canteen-project/README.md

 # canteen-project
-canteen ordering for students and teachers
+canteen ordering for students and teachers.
+Author - Arnav Jain